MerginMaps/docs/README.md

 rm temp-wordlist.txt
 ```

+## Broken links

+you can manually run `./scripts/broken_links.bash` to check for any broken links

 # License

 The Mergin Maps product documentation in the `docs/content`and `docs/static` are licensed under a [CC-BY license](LICENSE).